What is Operational Resilience?

 Third-Party Resilience

-Ensuring suppliers and outsourced providers do not become unmanaged resilience vulnerabilities.
+Extending operational resilience requirements to critical suppliers and service providers, ensuring that outsourced functions do not become unmanaged vulnerabilities.

 Pillar 6